Consent

 “A couple of years ago I listened to a board-level mentor from John Lewis talking about how ‘rich’ the mentoring relationship was for him, for his business and for his mentee.
 That made an impression on me,” Glenn explained.

-“I was also set to move into a new role at Lloyds Bank, and was looking to become a non-executive director at some point in the future, so mentoring felt like a good way to gain useful experience for both those roles.”
+“I was also set to move into a new role at Lloyds Bank and was looking to become a non-executive director at some point in the future, so mentoring felt like a good way to gain useful experience for both those roles.”

 But it also felt like “the right thing to do,” he added.
 “If I could share any nuggets with smaller businesses and help them – and the economy – to become more prosperous, that could only be to the good.”

-Telling the story
+Telling the story – from a distance

-“At the first meeting I got Adam to tell me his story,” Glenn said.
+“At the first meeting, I got Adam to tell me his story,” Glenn said.
 “I sat on my hands and listened, listened, listened, asking just a few probing questions at particular points.
 One of the things we were seeking to do in that initial meeting was gauge whether we were going to get on – and, if not, we would call time on it.”

 The pair “got on like a house on fire” – and a meeting that was supposed to last an hour lasted an hour and 40 minutes.
 It helped that they had a great deal in common – young families, backgrounds, and similar values.